YuriMakaruk/redocly/onboarding.md

 In this step, ChaChing calculates your expected monthly savings compared to Stripe.

 {% img src="./images/2025-12-09_14-53-34.png" alt="2025-12-09_14-53-34.png" withLightbox=true width="" height="" /%}
-You’ll see:

-- A comparison of Stripe’s 0.7% fee vs ChaChing’s 0.35% fee
+You’ll see a comparison of Stripe’s 0.7% fee vs ChaChing’s 0.35% fee
-- An estimated monthly savings amount based on the subscriptions you imported

 Below the savings section, you’ll be asked to connect your bank account.

 ### 6.1 Connect Your Bank

-To receive payouts, connect your bank account via Plaid.
+To receive payouts and allow automatic collection of processing fees, you must connect your bank account.

+We use Plaid to securely link your bank account.

 When completed successfully, you will see: